RayKilburg/random-team-picker/README.md

 ### React + TypeScript + Vite
 - This app was built with Vite + React + TypeScript
 - This app is currently hosted on Vercel
-- This app uses local storage to store data
+- I am using local storage to store "team" data
 - React Toastify used for notifications

 ## Usage: